GalacticOrgOfDev/polisim/EXHAUSTIVE_INSTRUCTION_MANUAL.md

 ### Subsection 1.1

-Use this structure: Headings → Subheadings → Content
+Use this structure: Headings â†’ Subheadings â†’ Content

 - Use bullet points for lists
 - Use numbered lists for procedures